priyadharisingh/Fast-Fashion-Brand-Veloura-Dashboard/README.md

 # Business Problem:
 The fashion industry moves quickly, and decisions need to be made in real time.
 The dashboard was built to give your team a single source of truth about sales, inventory, customer preferences, and returns.
 It helps identify what’s selling, what’s not, and where opportunities exist.

-#Limitations & Assumptions
+# Limitations & Assumptions:
-•	The dashboard reflects data as per current systems — any manual errors in entry will flow into visuals.
+•	The dashboard reflects data as per current systems — any manual errors in entry will flow into visuals.<br>
-•	Return reasons are only as detailed as captured in the system (e.g., size, quality).
+•	Return reasons are only as detailed as captured in the system (e.g., size, quality).<br>
-•	Live updates depend on syncing frequency (daily/hourly).
+•	Live updates depend on syncing frequency (daily/hourly).<br>

-#Data Used
+# Data Used
-•	Sources: Point-of-sale systems, e-commerce platform, inventory management, marketing campaigns.
+•	Sources: Point-of-sale systems, e-commerce platform, inventory management, marketing campaigns.<br>
-•	Coverage: Daily/weekly/monthly sales, product categories (tops, dresses, jeans, etc.), customer demographics, regional performance.
+•	Coverage: Daily/weekly/monthly sales, product categories (tops, dresses, jeans, etc.), customer demographics, regional performance.<br>
-•	Key Metrics Captured:
+•	Key Metrics Captured:<br>
-o	Sales by product, region, store, channel (online/offline) o	Return & cancellation rates
+o	Sales by product, region<br>, store, channel (online/offline)<br>
+o	Return & cancellation rates<br>

-#Dashboard Design
+# Dashboard Design
-1. Sales Overview – total revenue, sales trend, top categories.
+1. Sales Overview – total revenue, sales trend, top categories.<br>
-2. Customer Insights – demographics, repeat vs new buyers.
+2. Customer Insights – demographics, repeat vs new buyers.<br>
-3. Inventory & Stock – sell-through rate, aging stock, out-of-stock alerts.
+3. Inventory & Stock – sell-through rate, aging stock, out-of-stock alerts.<br>
-4. Returns & Cancellations – items with high return rates (e.g., sizing issues).
+4. Returns & Cancellations – items with high return rates (e.g., sizing issues).<br>
-5. Marketing Performance – campaign ROI, seasonal sales spikes
+5. Marketing Performance – campaign ROI, seasonal sales spikes.<br>

-#Analysis:
+# Analysis:
 •	The company has performed incredibly well in the year 2023 with the YOY % increase in revenue equaling 104.14%.
 The overall revenue each customer generated is $257.11.
-Key metrics that has helped in generating this huge amount of sales should be noted and measures should be taken to use them in the subsequent years.
+Key metrics that has helped in generating this huge amount of sales should be noted and measures should be taken to use them in the subsequent years.<br>
 •	Search engines drive most amount of Sales.
-Investment should be made to ensure high ranking on these platforms.
+Investment should be made to ensure high ranking on these platforms.<br>
 •	Products returning back to the inventory after being sold is one of the biggest problem in the ecommerce industry.
 The products have a return rate of 9.94%.
-This needs to tackled as soon as possible.
+This needs to tackled as soon as possible.<br>

-#Conclusion:
+# Conclusion:
 The dashboard is of utmost importance and can provide real time access to stakeholders about the operations of the company.
 It helps get a detailed insight about every aspect of the business, thus helping them make informed decision.